Riding the Trend or Protecting Profits | NextEra Energy Inc. (NEE)

 NEE’s Market Performance

-NEE stocks went up by 6.17% for the week, with a monthly jump of 9.89% and a quarterly performance of 16.42%, while its annual performance rate touched 33.17%.
-The volatility ratio for the week stands at 2.05% while the volatility levels for the past 30 days are set at 2.31% for NextEra Energy Inc..
-The simple moving average for the period of the last 20 days is 7.45% for NEE stocks with a simple moving average of 19.04% for the last 200 days.
+NEE stocks went down by -0.86% for the week, with a monthly jump of 6.46% and a quarterly performance of 8.38%, while its annual performance rate touched 29.82%.
+The volatility ratio for the week stands at 1.58% while the volatility levels for the past 30 days are set at 2.18% for NextEra Energy Inc..
+The simple moving average for the period of the last 20 days is 4.01% for NEE stocks with a simple moving average of 15.82% for the last 200 days.

 Analysts’ Opinion of NEE